ShizukaDonaghue/atomic-quiz/README.md

 ## Features
 ### Existing Features
 #### Logo
 The logo for the website features an image of an atom and the name of the website.
-There are two versions of the logo and the main logo is used all sections, except for the game section where the smaller one is used to allow more space for the game contents.
+There are two versions of the logo and the main logo is used in all sections, except for the game section where the smaller one is used to allow more space for the game contents.
 The logos are linked to the start section of the main page so that the user can easily navigate back to the start section, or restart the game while playing the game.

 <img src="assets/images/logo.jpg" width="20%">